cardboardai/boardgame-bookie/boardgames/seafall/game_engine/README.md

 1. Who is on the advisor most wanted list?

     For any dominant strategy, when a province is raided to take an advisor, who are those advisors?
 What is the length of this list?
 Can a threshold of value be determined?
 Which of the retired advisor upgrades appear most often?

+1. Where are the islands placed?

+    I get the sense that the placement of island stickers is on average in the center of each row.
+What is the distribution of island placement revealed through simulation?
+Is it more fun to have islands with a greater distribution across the board?

 # Playtesting with machines
 Human playtesting will never be replaced, because how a human feels and responds to playing the game is the whole reason behind designing a game.
 In other words, the game has to be fun, and the ultimate test is having people play the game and getting their feedback.
 However, no one likes playing an unfinished game.
 Machine learning may help bridge the gap between designing the game and getting meaningful playtesting done with a refined version of the game.